Hurricane Jeanne: Bahamas

+The passages of hurricanes Frances and Jeanne produced more than $550 million in damage and economic losses in the Bahamas, equating to about 10% of the country's GDP.
 Across the Bahamas, workers began clearing roads and restoring power after the storm passed.
 Due to the severe damage from Jeanne in Abaco and Grand Bahama islands, as well as previous damage from Hurricane Frances, Bahamian Prime Minister Perry Christie requested international assistance for rebuilding.
 The government of Japan provided ¥5.5 million worth of emergency supplies, including tents and generators.